MtSamsonite/ha-cbus2mqtt/README.md

 The options below are considered for more advanced users only and as such it is expected they would read the documentation provided by the cmqttd author at https://cbus.readthedocs.io/en/latest/cmqttd.html.

-The cbus2mqtt add on has read only access to Home Assistants /config directory.
+The cbus2mqtt add on has access to Home Assistants /share directory.
 To use many of the options below requires that you provide files accessible by the cbus2mqtt add on.

-Advanced users wishing to utilise these features are recommended to use SAMBA or ssh or other add-ons that provide file access HA to create a directory below /config such as /config/cbus and upload any required files to this location.
+Advanced users wishing to utilise these features are recommended to use SAMBA or ssh or other add-ons that provide file access HA to create a directory below /share such as /share/cbus and upload any required files to this location.
 ## use_tls_for_mqtt
 This option is off  by default.